SamGrifff/VirtualGolfCoach/README.md.txt

-Virtual Golf Coach Artefact
+# Virtual Golf Coach Artefact

-1. Overview
+## 1. Overview

-This artefact is the final software implementation for the CS6P05 project "Virtual Golf Coach using Machine Learning and Artificial Intelligence.
-The system analyses a user-uploaded golf swing video and provides feedback though a Streamlit dashboard.
-It uses computer vision and pose estimation to extract body landmark data, a pretrained event detection model to identify key swing events and a statistical scoring method based on z-score normalisation to compare the user's swing against a reference template.
-The application displays an overall swing score, phase-based analysis, deviation charts, key swing frames, biomechanical metrics and coaching feedback.
+This artefact is the final software implementation for the CS6P05 project **"Virtual Golf Coach using Machine Learning and Artificial Intelligence"**.

+The system analyses a user-uploaded golf swing video and provides feedback through a Streamlit dashboard.
+It uses computer vision and pose estimation to extract body landmark data, a pretrained event detection model to identify key swing events, and a statistical scoring method based on z-score normalisation to compare the user's swing against a reference template.

+The application displays:

+- Overall swing score
+- Phase-based swing analysis
+- Deviation charts
+- Key swing frames
+- Biomechanical metrics
+- Coaching feedback

 AI-generated feedback is provided using the Gemini API when available.
-If the API key is not provided or the API fails the system will fallback to predefined rule feedback.
+If the API key is not provided, or if the API fails, the system falls back to predefined rule-based feedback.

-The artefact was testing using Python 3.10.11
+This artefact was tested using **Python 3.10.11**.

+---

-2. Implemented Features
+## 2. Implemented Features

-The following features have been implemented:

 The following features have been implemented: